OpenKNX/OAM-SmartHomeBridge/README.md

 ## ETS application

-The ETS application has to be created out of the Bridge.xml file with the [OpenKNXproducer](https://github.com/OpenKNX/OpenKNXproducer) tool.
+The ETS application has to be created out of the SmartHomeBridgeModule.xml file with the [OpenKNXproducer](https://github.com/OpenKNX/OpenKNXproducer) tool.

 Use
 ```bash